WritePoetry/wordpress-plugin/readme.txt

 == Description ==

-Welcome to the Write Poetry WordPress Plugin, a versatile tool meticulously crafted for developers and advanced users who seek to elevate their website development experience.
+Welcome to the WritePoetry WordPress Plugin, a versatile tool meticulously crafted for developers and advanced users who seek to elevate their website development experience.
 Embrace a world of enhanced functionalities and seamless integration with popular plugins like WooCommerce and Jetpack.
-Write Poetry is your secret weapon to amplify your WordPress capabilities without the hassle of intricate coding.
+WritePoetry is your secret weapon to amplify your WordPress capabilities without the hassle of intricate coding.

-Write Poetry is designed with developers and advanced users in mind.
+WritePoetry is designed with developers and advanced users in mind.
 It acts as a bridge, providing a seamless way to extend the functionalities of official WordPress plugins such as WooCommerce, Jetpack, and more.
-With Write Poetry, you can tap into the potential of these plugins without having to dive into complex code, saving you time and effort.
+With WritePoetry, you can tap into the potential of these plugins without having to dive into complex code, saving you time and effort.

-Major features in Write Poetry include:
+Major features in WritePoetry include:

 *   Load styles and scripts assets from your theme without using code (only configurations in the dedicated file `write-poetry-theme.json`).
 *   Add multipe Query Vars via `writepoetry_query_vars`.
 *	When you enable this plugin is adds by default: SVG, ttf, woff and woff2 mime types; In this way you can quickly add vectors and fonts to WordPress Media Library.
 	If you want to disable this behaviour you can just remove the unwanted mime types using the `upload_mimes` and `mime_types` filters.
 [Here an example](https://github.com/giacomo-secchi/write-poetry/blob/de14197dfd774608425b648c0075adf285ba1396/themes/twentytwenty-child/functions.php#L22).
 *	Enhanced maintenance mode that keeps the admin alive.
-To enable it go to 'Write Poetry Settings Page' (insert link) and check the box 'enable maintenace option'
+To enable it go to 'WritePoetry Settings Page' (insert link) and check the box 'enable maintenace option'
 *	You can find some code examples for configuring your project in the [project-custom-functions.php](https://github.com/giacomo-secchi/write-poetry/blob/908699814132696dbccb41a1fca86bd1fc26e300/mu-plugins/project-custom-functions.php#L45) file.
 Typically, you would place these code snippets in your `wp-config.php` file.

     Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so